This document covers commonly asked questions about Cloud Interconnect features and architecture grouped into the following major sections:

-If you are using a Partner Interconnect connection where a Layer 3 Partner handles BGP for you, then Cloud Router can't learn MED values from your on-premises router or send MED values to that router.
+If you are using a Partner Interconnect connection where a Layer 3 service provider handles BGP for you, Cloud Router can't learn MED values from your on-premises router or send MED values to that router.
 This is because MED values can't pass through autonomous systems.
-This means that, over this type of connection, you can't set priorities for routes advertised by Cloud Router to your on-premises router, and you can't set route priorities for routes advertised by your on-premises router to your VPC network.
+Over this type of connection, you can't set route priorities for routes advertised by Cloud Router to your on-premises router.
+In addition, you can't set route priorities for routes advertised by your on-premises router to your VPC network.

 Cloud Interconnect architecture

-This section covers common questions that arise when when designing or using an Cloud Interconnect architecture.
+This section covers common questions that arise when designing or using a Cloud Interconnect architecture.

 Can I rename Dedicated Interconnect connections or move them to a different project?